 Are you interested in joining the WIN-TV Board of Directors?
 Click HERE for an application.

-I am a member of St John’s full Gospel Deliverance church in Bloomfield CT where I am a part of the administrator team and the multi media ministry.
+I am a member of St John’s full Gospel Deliverance church in Bloomfield CT where I am a part of our multi media ministry.
 I am a member to the Journey Writers .
 I love singing, acting and writing both short stores and lyrics.

 It has been a pleasure serving on the WIN-TV board of Directors.

 Charles Windsor Jackson III, known by friends and family as CJ, resides in historic Wilson with his lovely wife Nicole of 19 years and two active boys.
 Charles is a stay at home parent, freelance photojournalist, handyman, and recycler.

 For many years Charles worked as an Investigative Photojournalist for several network television stations and has been a member of the National Academy of the Arts since 1994.
 In 2000 Charles was nominated for two Emmy Awards and won the prestigious Photojournalist of the Year Award by the National Association of Broadcasters.
 Charles spent many years working at the State of Connecticut legislative office building as a photojournalist/editor for CT-N, the state's government channel, preparing televised legislative sessions, press conferences and government meetings.